Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 ### Delete a Scenario

-1. Select `Config` - `Schene`.
-Locate the target scenario and then click on the` Delete` icon which can be found in the upper right following the scenario name.
+1. Select `Config` - `Scene`.
+Locate the target scenario and then click on the ` Delete` icon which can be found in the upper right following the scenario name.
 2. To make sure it's not a mistaken operation, the system would have you click on the  `confirm` button in the popping-up confirmation box, as shown in the figure below.

 ## Group Scenarios

 Scenarios are displayed by groups in the `Control` - `Shortcut` screen where a scenario can be applied simply by clicking one button, which means that, a scenario can only be found and applied when it is one of the scenario group member.

-To group scenarios, select  `Config` - `Sceneconfig`, as the figure shown below.
+To group scenarios, select  `Config` - `Scene Config`, as the figure shown below.

 <div style="text-align:center">